 Noise and sound are two different things.

-Sound is a measurable information, which travels on a wave.
+The sound is measurable information, which travels on a wave.

 Noise travels through the floor and bounces from the walls.

 Noises coming from outside into our living spaces or sleeping quarters cause disturbance to our human activities and disrupt our sleep.
-People exposed to noise pollution could be affected with psychological problems, stress and high blood pressure.
+People exposed to noise pollution could be affected by psychological problems, stress, and high blood pressure.